Off-Chain Services

 - Health-checks the other services’

-/healthendpoints (crank, pusher, keeper, liquidator, indexer). - Checks on-chain state — oracle staleness across all 68 markets, insurance fund balance,
+/healthendpoints (crank, pusher, keeper, liquidator, indexer, snapshot-pusher). - Checks on-chain state — oracle staleness across all 68 markets, insurance fund balance,

-current_backstop_exposure, Program account existence. - Sends Telegram alerts (via the NanoClaw bot integration) for: service down, oracle staleness > 2h, insurance balance < target Ă— 0.5, backstop exposure > cap Ă— 0.75.
+current_backstop_exposure, program account existence. - Sends operator alerts for: service down, oracle staleness past the on-chain limit, insurance balance below its target buffer, backstop exposure approaching its cap.

 Deployment